clemsonciti/python-installation-on-palmetto/README.md

 packages can be installed in one of the following ways on the Palmetto cluster:

-1. Using `pip` to install the package and its dependencies automatically
+1. Using `pip` to install/upgrade the package and its dependencies automatically
-3. Using `conda` to install the package and its dependencies automatically
+3. Using `conda` to install/upgrade the package and its dependencies automatically
 2. Building the package and its dependencies yourself

 Several packages will provide the option